Attingal: Transport

 The nearest railway stations are Chirayinkeezhu Railway station(7 km) and Kadakkavoor Railway station (8 km)and Varkala railway station which is 15 km away.

-Trivandrum International Airport (33 km) is the nearest airport.
+Thiruvananthapuram International Airport (33 km) is the nearest airport.

 Two dedicated bus depots are available in the forms of a Kerala State Road Transport Corporation(KSRTC) bus depot which is one among the 28 Main depots of KSRTC and one Private Bus Terminal, both in the heart of the town.

 Currently as part of NH66 4laning Attingal Bypass is planning to construction from mamom to ayamkonam.